wanderingstan/LinkedIn-to-Anki/README.md

 [Anki](https://apps.ankiweb.net/) is an amazing program for remembering things.
 This script converts your LinkedIn contacts into Anki "cards" that can be learned.

+What it does is to automatically scroll through your contact page, then extract the name, positions, and photos of your contacts.
+These are then saved as a tab-separated file that Anki can read.

-So far only tested on Chrome.
-Feedback appreciated.
+So far only tested in Chrome.

 (You may want to keep these instructions open in another tab or window while you do the steps.)